Parallel lives: Twin-brother ER doctors fight COVID-19 in New York, Miami

 The tough days make D'Urso appreciate a unique comfort amid the relentless trauma - a sympathetic ear from his brother, an identical twin, who does the identical job in a Miami emergency room.

 For Dennis D’Urso in Miami the harrowing tales from Michael can feel like a unsettling glimpse into his future.
-The ER where Dennis works is starting to fill with COVID-19 patients with COVID-19, but Michael’s has been deluged for weeks in what has been the hardest-hit US city.
+The ER where Dennis works is starting to fill with COVID-19 patients, but Michael’s has been deluged for weeks in what has been the hardest-hit US city.

 The new coronavirus had infected nearly 168,000 people in New York City as of Tuesday evening - killing nearly 18,000.
 It had infected nearly 12,000 and killed 324 in Miami-Dade County.